estepanov-lvk/maroh/README.md

 ### config.yaml

-This file holds config for the experiment input data located in the folder.
+This file holds config for the experiment input data located in the directory.
 Values explanation:
 **lsdb_period** - model time interval between algorithm iterations.
 Note: if topology change was detected, time between iterations may be shorter than period, but never longer
 **plot_period** - plot phi graph each time this amount of episodes passes
 **iterations** - amount of algorithm iterations